counternote/counternote/spec.md

 ### Node

 A [node][node] is the place where a resonating medium remains static such as at the twelfth fret with the second harmonic or an overtone accentuated in throat singing.
-It is denoted by `*` followed by the number for the nth harmonic: `jo*3` is the [node][node] for the third harmonic at the seventh or nineteenth fret that sounds like the first string on a guitar `we`.
+It is denoted by `*` followed by the number for the nth harmonic: `lo*3` is the [node][node] for the third harmonic at the seventh or nineteenth fret that sounds like the first string on a guitar `me`.
 Rather than notating the pitch as a listener might hear it, Counternote notates the harmonic as it’s played.

 ## Drift

 A [drift][drift] is a microtonal adjustment.
 These can be adjusted globally or inline.
 They are just like the [span rhymes][span rhyme] added to whole [spans][span] or [tones][tone].

     ————————————
-      -t  +50
+      -p  +50
       -i  +42
       -e  +33
       -o  +25
       -u  +17
       -r  +8
       -a  ±0
-      -s  -8
+      -z  -8
-      -m  -17
+      -n  -17
-      -n  -25
+      -m  -25
       -l  -33
       -v  -42
     ————————————

-`da/hut` ˌdɑ.huˈjɑ˞t is a whole step and a quarter bend to D half-sharp. `dat` dɑˈjɑ˞t is a C half-sharp.
+`da/hup` ˌdɑ.huˈjɑ˞t is a whole step and a quarter bend to D half-sharp. `dat` dɑˈjɑ˞t is a C half-sharp.

 Like with [weaves][weave], there are rules for consecutive vowels, so [blends][blend] get a [j] to break up the vowels while [moods][mood] and [rubs][rub] get a [w].